- Design industry shaping loyalty programs

 While it’s debatable and still a far calling whether physical store visit could completely replace the online shopping model but this Ramadan, digital audience undoubtedly gave rise to online shopping.
 A Survey by checkout.com (leading global payment solutions provider) tells us that 95% of Saudi Arabia and UAE residents are preferring online shopping.
 This is expected to grow further during Ramadan 2021.
 The report also indicated that this isn’t a short-term strategy but a long-term customer behavioral pattern that has resulted from the trends post Covid-19 pandemic.
 Now, let’s look at the expected purchases that consumers are likely to make during Ramadan 2021:

-With digital avenues opened up and online shopping becoming a rage, this Ramadan, retailers in the Middle East are focusing on building smarter marketing strategies without disrupting their brand value while catering to consumer’s shifting behavior pattern at the same time.
+With digital avenues opened up and online shopping becoming a rage, retailers in the Middle East are focusing on building smarter and personalized marketing campaigns for Ramadan without disrupting their brand value while catering to consumer’s shifting behavior pattern at the same time.
 A startling fact that emerged here was 68% Saudi viewers watch more advertisements of their favorite brands that focused on relevant messaging.
 Consumers are more responsive to brands that exhibit personalized shopping experience.